 Replacement Pipe Material

-When it comes to modern options for plumbing pipes, there are generally three options; CPVC, PEX, and copper pipes.
-CPVC pipes are the most affordable option, starting at around $0.50 per foot and topping out at about $1.00 per foot.
-Similarly, PEX pipes cost approximately $0.50-$2.00.
+When it comes to modern options for plumbing pipes, there are generally three options; CPVC, P.E.X., and copper pipes.
+CPVC pipes are the most affordable option, starting at around $0.50 per foot and ending at about $1.00 per foot.
+Similarly, P.E.X. pipes cost approximately $0.50-$2.00.
 On the other hand, copper pipes start at around $2.00 and go as high as $4 or $5 afoot!

-You may be wondering what the difference is between these three types of pipe.
-With both being made of synthetic materials, CPVC and PEX pipes are similar in nature.
-However, CPVC pipes are rigid, while PEX pipes are flexible tubing easier to install in most locations.
-That means that PEX pipes may save you money on installation costs.
+You may be wondering about the difference between these three types of pipe.
+Both being made of synthetic materials, CPVC and P.E.X. pipes are similar.
+However, CPVC pipes are rigid, while P.E.X. pipes are flexible tubing and easier to install in most locations.
+That means that P.E.X. pipes may save you money on installation costs.

 If your pipes are easily accessible, the chances are that replacing them will be a relatively quick and affordable process.
 But, of course, if your plumber needs to crawl into tight spaces and break down walls to reach your pipes, the extra labor will significantly increase costs.